quantumiracle/Robotic_Door_Opening_with_Tactile_Simulation/README.md

 ## Installation:
 * Needs MuJoCo and mujoco-py installed first.

-* Check the requirements of *robosuite* package, we use a local version of it.
+* Check the requirements of *robosuite* package, we use a local version of it named "robolite" (which supports domain randomisation and inverse kinematics).

   ```bash
   pip install -r requirements.txt